konflux-ci/build-tasks-dockerfiles/sbom-utility-scripts/scripts/contextual-sbom/README.md

 **Parent image content** - the content of the parent image that was downloaded, and it is modified by this step.<br>
 <br>
-**Grandparent image content** - the parent content of the aforementioned downloaded parent.
+**Grandparent image content** - the parent content of the aforementioned parent image content.
 Parent image is expected to be identified by `package.annotations.comment`:
 `{"name":"konflux:container:is_base_image","value":"true"}` .
 Content may or may not be identifiable based on the fact if this downloaded parent was or was not contextualized.
 If it was contextualized, it will have a `DESCENDANT_OF` of its parent